alban-read/forth/README.md

 ```

-The assembler supported is classic RISC
+## The assembler supported is classic RISC

 - the built in portable assembler implements just the ARM2 instructions as supported by the Archimedes.

+After all; who needs a fancy divide instruction or floating point.

 ## Recent History Summary